iceruntime/docs/how-it-works.md

  - unification of developer tooling.
  - integration with the Nix ecosystem.

 ### That sounds good!
-But what do you mean with frontend and backend?
+How can I use ICE for my language?

 See here: considering haskell, bla bla IO and we are an alternative monad.